-This updated version of the syllabus applies to all centrally set assessments taking place in the calendar year 2021.
-The updated syllabus is based on Blackstone's Criminal Practice 2021, including Supplement 1, together with the supplement (Part E - Sentencing) which takes account of the Sentencing Act 2020 and replaces in its entirety Part E in the main volume of Blackstone's Criminal Practice 2021.
+This updated version of the syllabus applies to all centrally set assessments taking place in the calendar year 20222023.
+The updated syllabus is based on Blackstone's Criminal Practice 20222023, including Supplement 1, which was published alongside the main work.
+The cut-off date for syllabus content is 29 July 2022, the date to which the material in the main volume of Blackstone's Criminal Practice 2023 is up to date.
+Students assessed on the current syllabus will not be tested upon material appearing in later Supplements to Blackstone's Criminal Practice 2023.

-Marc Howe, Oxford Brookes University Tim Godfrey, The Court House, Wimbledon August 2021

-Required Content for the Centrally Set Assessment in Criminal Litigation 2020-2021
+Marc Howe, Oxford Brookes University HHJ Timothy Godfrey, Westminster Magistrates'Chelmsford Crown Court December 30 November 20212022 Required Content for the Centrally Set Assessment in Criminal Litigation 20222023